Don’t you just love the smell of a good email marketing campaign in the morning?

-If you don’t want your own B2B emails to find their way into the spam or trash folders—and, more importantly, you want protect yourself from hexes, curses, and other nefarious anti-spam magicks—then this ultimate guide is for you!
+If you don’t want your own B2B emails to find their way into the spam or trash folders, then this ultimate guide is for you.

-When developing a B2B cold email marketing campaign, one of the hardest parts is developing a strong template that won’t have recipients rolling their eyes and marking your company as spam or Ctrl+F’ing “Unsubscribe.”
-One business’s cost-cutting, time-saving solution is another’s I’m-never-getting-those-three-seconds-of-my-life-back, after all.
+When developing a B2B cold email marketing campaign, one of the hardest parts is developing a strong template that won’t have recipients marking your company as spam or hitting “Unsubscribe.”
+One business’s cost-cutting, time-saving solution is another’s worst nightmare.

 That’s why it’s crucial to master your emails before you go on to send the exact same one to hundreds of people.
 And one of the best ways to practice is to use warm emails.